daqhris/MissionEnrollment/README.md

 This web app includes a special feature that is dependent on participation in ETHGlobal Brussels 2024.
 Users are invited to verify ownership of an ETHGlobal-certified POAP, adding an extra layer of credibility to their enrollment attestations.
-The mission coordinator *daqhris.base.eth* participated in this global hackathon when it was held for the first time in Belgium.
+The mission coordinator has participated in the global hackathon when it was held for the first time in Belgium.

 ## Deployed Contracts